wevote/WeVoteServer/docs/README_API_INSTALL_DOCKER.md

-# README for Installation with Docker (OSX or Linux)
+# README for Installation with Docker
 [Back to root README](../README.md)

 Only [Docker Desktop](https://docs.docker.com/get-docker/) is required.